alnoki/AAAAAA/docs/references.rst

 #. :xref:`AAAAAA-repo`

-   * GitHub.com repository for all source code and documentation
+   * :xref:`GitHub` repository for AAAAAA source code, test code, and documentation

 #. :xref:`alnoki-repos`

-   * Assorted Jupyter notebooks and code from other tutorials
+   * Assorted :xref:`Jupyter Notebooks <Jupyter>` and code from other tutorials

 *************